TritonDataCenter/triton-service-groups/docs/groups/index.md

 | group_name  | string | The name of the group.
 The group name is limited to a maximum of 182 alphanumeric characters.              | Yes        |
 | template_id | string | A unique identifier for the template that the group is associated with.                                    | Yes        |
 | capacity    | string | The number of compute instances to run and maintain a specified number (the "desired count") of instances. | Yes        |

+**Note:** The name of the group has to be unique, thus it is not possible to have to groups which share the same name.
+A group can share the same template with other groups, but the name has to be unique within the current account.

 A successful request will return a `201 Created` HTTP response code, and an object representing newly created group in the response body.